 FOGA is releasing an AR-exhibition about the fundamentals of power in mid-2020.
 Related to this, we are looking to connect with actors curating public and private spaces.

-Memes became a pleasant black swan and cornucopia of the 10s.
+Memes have become a pleasant black swan and cornucopia of the 2010s.
 Their function as social glue is not to be understated.
-As such FOGA is looking for meme curators and creators to carry forward the content FOGA will be releasing in the coming years through this powerful medium of storytelling.
+As such, FOGA is looking for meme curators and creators to carry forward the content FOGA will be releasing in the coming years through this powerful medium of storytelling.